AI Resources

 Example: Reconstruction costs of $300,000 vs. an NFIP payout of $150,000 may trigger an FMP, as the homeowner lacks sufficient funds to rebuild.

-After a covered loss occurs, the insurance company issues a claim check, such as NFIP Flood Insurance proceeds, identifying both the homeowner (borrower) and the mortgage lender (or servicer) as payees (a "two-party check").
+After a covered loss, the insurance company issues a two-party check—naming both the homeowner and the mortgage lender or servicer.

-The most significant consequence of an FMP relates to the Duplication of Benefits (DOB) calculation for federal disaster recovery grants, such as HUD Community Development Block Grant Disaster Recovery (CDBG-DR) funds.
+The most significant consequence of an FMP is its effect on Duplication of Benefits (DOB) calculations for federal recovery grants, such as HUD's Community Development Block Grant–Disaster Recovery (CDBG-DR) program.

 -

-- HUD guidance from June 20, 2019, explicitly states that funds are not available to an applicant if they do not have legal control over the funds when they are received.
-If a mortgage requires insurance proceeds to be applied to the unpaid principal, the homeowner lacks choice and legal control, meaning these proceeds do not reduce CDBG-DR rehabilitation assistance eligibility.
+HUD's June 20, 2019 guidance (Docket No. FR-6169-N-01) states that funds are not considered "available" if the homeowner lacks legal control.
+If the mortgage requires insurance proceeds to be applied to the unpaid principal, those funds do not reduce CDBG-DR eligibility. -